Closing on a Dream

 For more than 20 years I’ve dreamed of being a landowner and building my own little home.
 Recently I wrote a post about my decision to put everything I own into storage, get an Airstream, and take a leap of faith to make it happen.
 Since June I’ve been bouncing around the Methow, staying in friends’ driveways, working extra jobs on the side, trading flooring installations for free rent, and saving every penny.

-I’ve been fairly mum on my land closing because it’s been a very bumpy ride and the real estate market in the Methow has gone completely crazy this year.
+I’ve been fairly quiet about my land closing because it’s been a bumpy ride and the real estate market in the Methow has gone completely crazy this year.
 The last thing I wanted to do was jinx myself or speak way too soon.

 Paths aren’t always linear.

-Over the next month I found a few more places, made some more offers, and not a single one went anywhere.
+Over the next month I found a few more places and made some more offers but not a single one went anywhere.
 I was trapped in a cycle of bad luck and terrible timing.
 Even my agent said my luck was particularly bad.

-One night in early July I called my dad, lamenting my luck and feeling pretty down that nothing was working out.
+One night in early July I called my dad, feeling pretty down that nothing was working out.
 “Something else will come along” he said.
-I wasn’t so sure, but I also admitted that I had talked myself out of building a home, convinced it was too big of a daunting project to take on by myself.
-I also didn’t have the cash to make a land purchase outright and was told land loans were incredibly difficult to get.
+I wasn’t so sure.
+My original plan was to buy undeveloped land and transform it into a small homestead, but it seemed a daunting project to tackle by myself.
+I also didn’t have the cash to make a land purchase outright and land loans were darn near impossible to get.
+Or so I was told.

-I wasn’t quite ready to give up on the dream though, so I reached out to North Cascades National Bank about the possibility of a land loan.
-Thanks to paying off all my debt last year and having very stable income, they pre-approved me.
-That same day an online acquaintance told me that building her home was one of the most rewarding things she’d ever done.
+I wasn’t quite ready to give up on the dream though, so on a whim, I reached out to North Cascades National Bank about the possibility of a land loan.
+Thanks to paying off all my debt last year and having stable income, they pre-approved me.
+I was shocked.
+That same day a friend told me that building her home was one of the most rewarding things she’d ever done.

 I realized that perhaps the properties I was looking at weren’t working out because they simply weren’t meant to.
 I often believe that the right things come along when you start looking for the right things.